Skip to main content

 The Cell Table includes the following features:

 • Charts: You can create a histogram, scatter plot, or box plot that allow you to visualize cell data and filter cells in the Cell Table.
 Data available for each chart is based on the columns selected in the Cell Table.
-Box plot charts can be exported as images if desired.
+You can export box plot charts as images if desired.

 Example CytoCanvas Cell Table

-1. From the Flow Cell or Montage view, select Open Cell Table in the upper-right corner.
+1. From the Flow Cell view, select Lasso Select.

 • Enter a group name.